WebucatorTraining/ssis-55321A/README.md

    2. Unindent one level lines 182-187.
 3. In **L06-transformations-StepByStep.md**, delete `\n` at line 155.
 4. In **L07-making-packages-dynamic-StepByStep.md**, delete `\n` at lines 103 and 201 (with preceding 4 spaces).
+5. **L08-containers-HighLevel.md** contained all the high-level and step-by-step instructions, and L08-containers-StepByStep.md contained none of it.
+Fix that.